-Cloudflare Automatic Platform Optimization does not solve all your performance issues.
+Cloudflare Automatic Platform Optimization does not solve all your performance issues to have a fast website.
 Just like Servebolt Optimizer for WordPress does not solve all and every performance issue.
 Neither is a magic bullet for all performance issues, but they solve some of them.

 Regardless of what plugins and mechanisms (like APO) you use to speed up your site, it does not change the amount of plugin code, theme code and core code that is needed to deliver a site to your visitor.
 Extreme performance is always the result of many improvements, and never just one.
 For example, the extreme speed of Servebolt Cloud is the result of thousands and thousands of small performance enhancing optimisations and adjustments.

 All this said, APO is an awesome new feature from Cloudflare.
 And it implements what we have already done at Servebolt for some time.
 It will speed up your site, for the visitors hitting cache.
 But it’s important to remember that not all visitors will hit cache.